 The IR35 basics

-IR35, whilst already in operation in the Public Sector, will be extended to the Private Sector in April 2021.
+It’s been over four years since IR35 was extended to the Private Sector, having already been in operation in the Public Sector for some time.
 The legislation is used by HMRC to verify the tax status of external contractors operating as a Limited Company.

-Responsibility for making IR35 status determination statements will sit with the End Client, the company that the contractor is delivering the services to.
+Responsibility for making IR35 status determination statements sits with the End Client, the company that the contractor is delivering the services to.
 In order to make accurate determinations though it’s crucial that Hiring Managers fully understand IR35.

 In Scope